 OS X compatibility

-dataComet-Secure version 10.2.2 and above function correctly in OS X Mountain Lion.
+dataComet-Secure version 10.2.2 and above functions correctly in OS X Mountain Lion and later.

 dataComet-Secure is site licensed at Penn and is available free of charge to members of the Penn community. dataComet-Secure is available for download using your PennKey and password.

 - Download dataComet-Secure for OS X